What is HomePage?

 Homepage performance often predicts how well the rest of the site will scale.

-Final Thoughts on Homepage
+Last Thoughts on Homepage

-The homepage is not just another page—it is the strategic center of gravity for a website.
+The homepage is not just another page, it is the strategic center of gravity for a website.

 When optimized correctly, the homepage: